yousrajnahi/Barcode-localization/README.md

-# Image Segmentation Project
+# Barcode localization Project

-Welcome to the Image Segmentation Project.
+Welcome to the Barcode localization Project.
 This project provides a Python function for image segmentation using OpenCV.
 The function takes in an image and returns the same image with a bounding box drawn around the largest contour in the image.

 ## Dependencies